qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ===========

-The |labeling| :sup:`Labels` core application provides smart :index:`labeling` for vector point, line and polygon layers, and only requires a few parameters.
+The |labeling| :sup:`Labels` core application provides smart labeling for vector point, line and polygon layers, and only requires a few parameters.
 This application also supports on-the-fly transformed layers.
 The following menus are used to configure the labeling of vector layers: